Powerlearnproject/se-day1-assignment-MariaChepkemoi/README.md

 SDLC vs Agile?
 SDLC is a structured, linear approach to software development, often following predefined stages like planning, design, implementation, testing, deployment, and maintenance.Agile is an iterative and flexible approach that focuses on continuous development and delivery of small, functional increments of the software.
-Follows a sequential process, where each phase depends on the completion of the previous one.Agile follows an iterative process, with development cycles (sprints) that include planning, design, coding, and testing within each iteration.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.